tracerrx/unifi-doorbell/README.md

 ### Copy Graphic
 To copy the graphic from local machine to unifi doorbell, from the cli of your local machine.
+Note that ssh must be enabled see:  ([How to enable SSH](https://nicholassaraniti.com/2023/12/08/enabling-ubiquiti-camera-ssh-on-unvr/))

 `scp -O ~/path/santa-sprite.png ubnt@local.ip:/etc/persistent/santa-sprite.png`